Michael Ovitz: Artist Management Group and controversy

 In January 1999, Ovitz formed CKE, comprising four distinct companies: Artist Management Group (AMG), Artist Production Group (APG), Artist Television Group (ATG) and Lynx Technology Group (LTG).
-In 2002 Ovitz sold AMG to Jeff Kwatinetz for an undisclosed amount, which was merged into his management group The Firm.
+In March 2002, APG lost its funding from StudioCanal.
+Later in 2002 Ovitz sold AMG to Jeff Kwatinetz for an undisclosed amount (reported to be around $12 million), which was merged into his management group The Firm.

 After the sale of AMG, Ovitz became the subject of controversy for remarks made in a Vanity Fair interview, wherein he blamed the downfall of AMG upon a cabal led by DreamWorks cofounder David Geffen which Ovitz described as the "gay mafia".
 In addition to Geffen, the list included The New York Times correspondent Bernard Weinraub, Disney chairman (and former employer) Michael Eisner; Bryan Lourd, Kevin Huvane and Richard Lovett, partners at CAA, Universal Studios president Ronald Meyer (Ovitz's former partner at CAA); and Vivendi CEO Barry Diller.
 "If I were to establish the foundation of the negativity", Ovitz stated, "it all comes down to David Geffen and Bernie Weinraub.
 Everything comes back to those two.
 It's the same group [quoted] in every article."
 He later apologized for his Vanity Fair comments.

+Venture investing

+In 2010, Ovitz founded Broad Beach Ventures, a venture capital fund focused on technology investments.
+As of 2026, he was chairman of Gallery Ventures.

 Personal life

 Ovitz acts as a private investor.
 Active in philanthropy, he donated $25 million in 1999 to spearhead fund raising efforts for UCLA's Medical Center, and has contributed significantly to numerous other philanthropic endeavors.
 A private investor and businessman, his notable activities have ranged from attempts to bring an NFL team to the Los Angeles Coliseum to ventures in online media.

 Ovitz is considered among the world's top 200 art collectors.
-He owns works by Pablo Picasso, Jasper Johns, Willem de Kooning, Barnett Newman, Mark Rothko and many others.
+He owns works by Pablo Picasso, Jasper Johns, Willem de Kooning, Barnett Newman, Mark Rothko and many others.He bought his first serious work of art at the age of 25, paying $600 for a Jasper Johns print.
+He is featured in the 2021 documentary on Wolfgang Puck, Wolfgang, as one of the prominent food world figures influenced by Puck.

-He married Judy Reich whom he met in college and they have three children, including New York fashion designer Kimberly Ovitz.
+Ovitz married Judy Reich whom he met in college and they have three children, including New York fashion designer Kimberly Ovitz.
 Reich converted to Judaism.

 In 2015, Ovitz became engaged to Tamara Mellon.

+In June 2026 Ovitz stormed out of a deposition after being questioned about his relationship with Jeffrey Epstein.